dblanding/BLE_tele-op_mecanum_car/readme.md

 Peripheral sent: Hello from Peripheral!
 18, response Got it
 ```
 * The values on these two screens were captured with a single photo, so they are simultaneous.
-* How is the client able to have already received count = 21, when the server has only managed to send up to 18?
-It looks like there may be some latency issues.
+* One might wonder how is the client able to have already received count = 21, when the server has only managed to send up to 18?
-* Moreover, these scripts aren't really clarifying what is going on relative to my goal, which is to send joystk axis values from client to server as a *request*.
+* But more importantly, these scripts aren't really clarifying what is going on relative to my goal, which is to send joystk axis values from client to server as a *request*.
 * The client script is only telling me what it has received.
 That's not helpful.
 * The server only tells us what it is sending.
 Again, who cares?
 * We occasionally see a "Got it".
 Is that a response?
     * If it is a response, isn't the server supposed to receive that?
 Why is it being received by the client?

-### Summarizing the problem:
+### To summarize:
 * In Kevin's [tutorial](https://www.kevsrobots.com/blog/two-way-bluetooth.html), Step 3 Sending and receiving data, he says:
     * The Central sends messages to the peripheral and
     * The Peripheral receives messages and can respond.